Reversing the Polarity of Communications for Better Business Results

 We believe that you drive results through accountability by investing in the right people, at the right times.

+Who are the 5 to 7 most important people in your work life?
+Who are the people who have the most impact on you in your career?
 These may not be the people who you LIKE the most, so ask yourself: Who are the 5 to 7 people that you have to rely on most?

 We have been presenting research to our clients globally which proves we are busier now than humans have ever been in the history of the workplace.
-There is increase in emails, meetings and other demands on our time; you, like most of us, are probably feeling the effects of how busy we have become.
+There is an increase in emails, meetings, and other demands on our time; you, like most of us, are probably feeling the effects of how busy we have become.
 When we feel this way, we are often looking for ways to be more efficient and do things faster in an effort to “get it all done.”

+At Dynamic Results, we think you cannot get it all done and that you have to learn to prioritize differently, choosing those things that are truly most important.
 We think you have to focus on relationships.
-We find that they can be the first things to get put on the back-burner when we are very busy.
+We find that they can be the first things to get put on the back burner when we are very busy.
 That is something we cannot afford to do, particularly with the people who are most important to us.

 Everyone wants more accountability in their workplace, and not everyone invests in the right relationships to make accountability real.

+Here is what we mean.
 With our relationships, we try to communicate primarily through email.
 We know it is a very fast way to communicate, but, is it the BEST way?
 We think it might not be.
+The better you become at getting reflection on the front end of project planning, the better results you will see during the course of the project.

 When we get busy, we chose email or text as the fastest way to communicate, and if we have to, we pick up the phone.
 If we REALLY have to, we might video conference to speak with someone so we can get some sense of inflection and body language.
 As a last resort, we will carve out time to see them in person.
+We recommend reversing the polarity of these communications with the people who matter most to you.

 • See Them in Person